zlatko-michailov/abc/doc/concepts/tagging.md

 The reason for that is to avoid collisions in `bin/tag.conf`.
 A collision would lead to duplicate tag values.

-To run `bin\tag.sh` there must be no uncommitted changes.
+To run `bin/tag.sh` there must be no uncommitted changes.